At 15 months old, getting a head start on my book career.

 How old do you have to be to be a writer?

-I also wrote short stories and a little poetry in high school and took all the English and French language classes I could.
+I also wrote short stories and a little poetry in high school and took all the English literature and French language classes I could.
 A couple of my poems even made it into a journal called Hanging Loose, a very 1970s title.

-On the other hand, I loved math and thought about a career in engineering.
+On the other hand, I loved math (it's true!) and thought about a career in engineering.
 It wasn't such a stretch.
 I grew up near the Motor City, Detroit, and was surrounded by technical types—including several cousins and very good friends.
 Engineering was cool where I grew up!

 Halfway through college, though, I realized I had to do something creative to be happy.
 I couldn't draw, act, sing, or dance.
 (Still can't.)
 Writing was my best bet.